 Effects of Chewing Gum on Your Teeth

+there are advantages of chewing gum such as reducing stress and boosting memory, but if you’re wondering how to stop chewing gum, Consider replacing it with mints, gummy candies, or hard candies.
+Some folks believe it is a weight loss aid, wonder what happens if you swallow gum, or see it as a help to quit smoking.
+But when it comes to oral health, chewing gum is a mixed bag, especially if you have a habit of biting your gums.
 Chewing gum can be both good and bad for your teeth.
 It depends on the type of gum chewed.
 Regular sugary gum can actually harm your teeth.
-The sugar used as a sweetener actually will feed bacteria in your mouth which in turn, can damage your teeth.
-However, sugar-free gum can not only freshen your breath, it may also improve your oral health.
+The sugar used as a sweetener actually will feed bacteria in your mouth which in turn, can damage your teeth. however, exclusive therapeutic chewing gum, especially sugar-free chewing gum, can not only freshen your breath but may also improve your oral health.

 Sugar Free Gum Benefits